 However, we could also wait another year for a medical solution, as health organisations predict.
 Or we could take matters into our own hands.
 We can start right now with these 3 essential things to strengthen our immune system.
 If not now, when!
 Let’s strengthen our immune system by improving our sleeping habits, increasing our capacity to love and training our body with mindfulness.

-Breathing ourselves into better sleep
+I breathe myself into better sleep

 Before we start the breathing exercise.
 If you are anxious or tense and cannot consciously relax, I recommend rope jumping for 3 minutes.